Kagee/webshop-order-scraper/README.md

 </table>

 ## Why

+* Am i using Firefox and not Chrome/Other?
+  * Efficiently printg to PDF is much easier in Firefox.
+Chorome does also not appear to give actual text in PDFs after printing as Firefox does.

 * Am i not using `webdriver.print_page` to get a PDF?
   * In testing it created redonkulously large PDFs.
 We are talkin 40-60 MB when printing via Mozilla/Microsoft printers created sub 10MB PDFs